Illinois’s Teen Driver’s License and Insurance Requirements

 Illinois permits youth under 18 years old to drive but has restrictions based on the age, experience, and education of the driver.

-A person who is at least 15 years old can, with parental consent, apply for an instruction permit at the Driver Services Facility.
-To be eligible, the applicant must take a vision test, pass a written test, pay the application fee, and be enrolled in a driver's education course.
-Applicants who are not enrolled in driver's education may apply at 15 and a half years old if signed up to take the course after turning 16 years old.
+To be eligible for an instruction permit, the applicant must take a vision test, pass a written test, pay the application fee, and be enrolled in a driver's education course.
+Applicants who aren't enrolled in driver's education may apply at 15 and a half years old if signed up to take the course after turning 16 years old.
 Applicants who are at least 17 years and three months old don't have to take a driver's education course.

 An instruction permit authorizes the holder to drive while under the direct supervision of a parent, guardian, or driver's education instructor who is at least 21 years old and has at least one year of licensed driving experience.
 Instruction permit holders who are 16 or 17 year-olds can be supervised by any licensed adult who's 21 or older with one year of driving experience.

-Graduated License
+Requirements for Getting a Graduated License

 • have completed at least nine months with the instruction permit without any traffic tickets